whitestone-no/Cambion/docs/transports/azureservicebus.rst

 Setting up this in Azure is well `documented <https://docs.microsoft.com/en-us/azure/service-bus-messaging/>`_ by Microsoft and is not covered in this documentation.

 The Azure Service Bus transport is set up using an extension method for ``ICambionConfiguration.Transport``.
 This extension method takes an
 ``Action<AzureServiceBusConfig>`` as the input parameter.
-The most basic vales for this configuration are also minimum required values:
+The most basic values for this configuration are also minimum required values:

 ::